top of page

 Finding the right global fractional chief growth officer requires a targeted approach:

-Ask for referrals: Trusted peers and partners often know reliable professionals.
+• Ask for referrals: Trusted peers and partners often know reliable professionals.

-Use freelancing platforms: Websites like Upwork or Toptal list experienced fractional CMOs.
+• Use freelancing platforms: Websites like Upwork or Toptal list experienced fractional CMOs.

 When evaluating candidates, consider their experience, industry knowledge, and ability to commit the time you need.
+Executives with multi-business model experience (for example Marketplace + Subscription) are difficult to find and you may need to rely more heavily on your network for these CMOs.

 What Factors Affect the Cost?

-Experience and reputation: Highly experienced CMOs with proven track records charge more.
+• Experience and reputation: Highly experienced CMOs with proven track records may charge more.

-Industry or niche: Specialized sectors often require niche expertise, which can cost more.
+• Industry or niche: Specialized sectors often require niche expertise, which can cost more.

 Understanding these factors helps you set realistic budgets and expectations.